 Chemical reactions play a key role in the change of color that occurs when crab is cooked.
 The vibrant red color of cooked crab is a result of a complex series of chemical reactions that take place when the crab’s proteins and pigments are exposed to heat.

-See also How to cook pork loin rib chops
+See also How long to cook frozen vegetables in crock pot

 When crab is cooked, the proteins in its muscle tissues undergo denaturation.
 This process causes the proteins to unfold and form new bonds with each other, resulting in a change in the three-dimensional structure of the proteins.
 This structural change affects how light interacts with the proteins, leading to a change in color.